devklick/evardoc/README.md

 - [ ] Support updating existing template variables using the default merge (non overwrite) approach
 - [ ] Publish as an npm package
 - [ ] VSCode extension to apply syntax-highlighting and  auto-complete for EvarDoc keywords, as well as format on save
+- [ ] Option to automatically add Environment Variables markdown table to  readme